jansmolders86/github-pages-cms/README.md

 The "CMS" grabs the JSON, renders the contents in Input fields and Textarea's.
 If a field requires a Textarea, use "description", "text", "textarea" as it's key.

+The CMS Login requires you to use a github token instead of a password to add some security.

 You can use whatever prop names you want but currently Array's aren't working yet. so you can do:

 ```json